-3.5 As reported in the July meeting the service continue to strengthen its governance and oversight on quality assurance across the service.
+- 3.4 As reported in the October meeting the service continue to strengthen its governance and oversight on quality assurance across the service.
 The Quality Assurance (QA) Lead has refreshed the QA Framework and has implemented an audit programme which continues to include a range of partners.
 Audits focus on a sample of plans, including finalised, new and those subject to annual review, to ensure they are of high quality and in line with the code of practice and regulations.
 Some audits now include direct feedback from parents and carers and this has resulted in positive feedback of the SEND service.
 All learning feeds into an action plan and the QA Lead monitors progress in the improvement of the quality of plans.
-Learning also feeds into the training, guidance and support programme as part of continuous development for our staff and those in schools and other partner agencies.
+Learning also feeds into the training, guidance and support programme as part of continuous development for our staff and those in schools and other partner agencies. - 3.5 The Quality Assurance Framework throughout Quarter 3 has focused on the auditing of new EHCPs that have been issued.
+This is to establish if training that had been delivered has had its intended impact of improving outcomes for children and young people.
+It also allows for further analysis on any specific sections on the plan which may require additional training.
+The Quarter 3 report will be presented at SEND Improvement Board in January 2022, however monthly report findings are showing a trend towards more plans being judged as either 'Good' or 'Outstanding.'
+As previously reported, some audits now include direct feedback from parents and carers, there continues to be positive feedback on their experience of the SEND service.